Phonon modes of magnetic vortex lattices in finite isospin chiral perturbation theory: Introduction

 The dynamics of the early universe and heavy ion collisions both occur in a magnetic field background suggesting that it is meaningful to explore the effect of the background on the phase diagram of finite isospin QCD.
 However, due to the asymmetry in the magnitude of the electromagnetic charges of the up and down quarks, the simultaneous presence of isospin and magnetic field introduces a sign problem to lattice QCD.
-Fortunately, due to the model-independent nature of $\chi$PT, it is possible to map out the phase diagram of QCD at finite isospin density and a magnetic background in a regime where $\mu_{I}$ and $\sqrt{eH}$ are both small compared to the typical hadronic scale ($\Lambda_{\rm Had}\sim4\pi f_{\pi}$), where $f_{\pi}$ is the pion decay constant.
-In particular, there are two competing phases: in the absence of an anomaly, the charged pion superfluid that forms for isospin chemical potentials ($\mu_{I}$) larger than the pion mass ($m_{\pi}$) behaves as an extreme type-II superconductor in a magnetic background for realistic physical parameters with the phase diagram allowing for either a single vortex near a lower critical magnetic field ($H_{c1}$), a magnetic vortex lattice below an upper critical magnetic field ($H_{c2}$) or a normal phase above the upper critical field, for $\mu_I>m_{\pi}$ which would support a superfluid pionic phase in the absence of a magnetic background~\cite{Adhikari:2015wva,Adhikari:2018fwm}.
-In the presence of an anomaly, however, finite isospin $\chi$PT supports a neutral pion soliton lattice~\cite{Brauner:2016pko,Brauner:2021sci}, which is conjectured using a model-dependent version of $\chi$PT to be the dominant phase for isospin chemical potentials larger than approximately $500\ {\rm MeV}$ and magnetic fields ($H$) larger than $0.8\ {\rm GeV^{2}}$~\cite{Gronli:2022cri}.
+Fortunately, due to the model-independent nature of $\chi$PT, it is possible to map out the phase diagram of QCD at finite isospin density and a magnetic background in a regime where the isospin chemical potential ($\mu_{I}$) and magnetic field ($\sqrt{eH}$) are both small compared to the typical hadronic scale ($\Lambda_{\rm Had}\sim4\pi f_{\pi}$), where $f_{\pi}$ is the pion decay constant.
+In particular, the charged pion superfluid that forms for isospin chemical potentials ($\mu_{I}$) larger than the pion mass ($m_{\pi}$) behaves as an extreme type-II superconductor in a magnetic background for realistic physical parameters with the phase diagram allowing for either a single vortex near a lower critical magnetic field ($H_{c1}$), a magnetic vortex lattice below an upper critical magnetic field ($H_{c2}$) or a normal phase above the upper critical field.
+For $\mu_I>m_{\pi}$, the system ssupports a superfluid pionic phase in the absence of a magnetic background~\cite{Adhikari:2015wva,Adhikari:2018fwm}.
+There is a further phase induced by the chiral anomaly at finite isospin $\chi$PT that supports a neutral pion soliton lattice~\cite{Brauner:2016pko,Brauner:2021sci}.
+A recent study~\cite{gronli2022competition} analyzed the competition between the magnetic vortex lattice phase with the chiral soliton lattice, which showed that for isospin chemical potentials less than than approximately $500\ {\rm MeV}$ and magnetic fields ($H$) less than $0.8\ {\rm GeV^{2}}$, the vortex lattice remains the ground state with the chiral soliton lattice generally favored for larger values of the isospin chemical potential and magnetic field, see Ref.~\cite{gronli2022competition} for the phase diagram.~\footnote{We note in passing an even more recent study showing a magnetic vortex lattice that supports a neutral pion current induced by the chiral anomaly at finite baryon density, see Ref.~\cite{Evans:2022hwr}. }